georgeperry1/id-to-key-reducer/README.md

 # id-to-key-reducer
 This package helps you normalize API or JSON data by reducing an array of objects into a new object with their ids as the keys.
 It is intended to help 'flatten' data for use with libraries such as React and Redux.
+This reducer works with both 'id' and '\_id' and currently will only work for arrays.

 ## Installation